dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 }
 ```

-You're not limited to returning styles for only Bootstrap; the classes you return could be for Material UI, or even your own custom design system.
+The CSS classes you return are not limited to only Bootstrap; you could return classes for Material UI, or even your own custom design system.

-Suppose we want to use custom validation logic than goes beyond what DataAnnotations can provide.
-In addition to providing our custom field styles, Blazor also allows us to provide our own custom validators.
+Now, suppose your also want to use custom validation logic that goes beyond what DataAnnotations provide.
+In addition to providing our custom field styles, Blazor allows us to provide our own custom validators.

-To achieve this we can create a class that extends from the `ComponentBase` class so that we can access to the form's cascaded EditContext parameter.
-We can then tap into the `OnValidationRequested` and `OnFieldChanged` events to call into our own logic.
+To achieve this we first create a class that extends from `ComponentBase` so that we have access to the form's cascaded `EditContext`.
+We can then tap into `OnValidationRequested` and `OnFieldChanged` events to call into our own validation logic.

 ```csharp
 public class CustomValidator : ComponentBase